Located at the Entomology & Nematology Department, University of Florida

 Recent news from our laboratory:

-November 2022: Dr. Christine Miller presented an hour-long seminar as part of the Behavior, Ecology, and Evolution Seminar Series at the University of Cambridge.
+November 2022: Dr. Christine Miller spoke as part of the Behavior, Ecology, and Evolution Seminar Series at the University of Cambridge.

 October 2022: Sam Zlotnik successfully defended his Ph.D. dissertation and is soon moving on to a career in science-writing.

-August 2022: Dr. Christine Miller and her family moved to Cambridge, UK for a year-long academic sabbatical.
+August 2022: Dr. Christine Miller is in Cambridge, UK for a year-long academic sabbatical!

 August 2022: The Miller Lab has received a $1.2M National Science Foundation award to advance understanding on the evolution of animal weaponry.